-Step 6: Summarize: Today we have thought about the first way in which it is important for us to make excellent choices-choices about our bodies!
+Step 4: Summarize: Today we have thought about the first way in which it is important for us to make excellent choices-choices about our bodies!
 Taking care of our bodies will help us to do everything else that we wish to do as we grow older, on our path to becoming excellent.

 Ask students to complete their daily My Body & Me goal over the next week, checking daily off whether they've completed their goal.
+The Parents' Help: My Body & Me form can be included for parents.